Ampang Park LRT station

-The LRT station is close to Citibank's Malaysian headquarters, as well as the US Embassy, the Singapore High Commission, the Canadian High Commission, and the British High Commission which are all located in the area of Jalan Tun Razak, known as "Embassy Row".
-It named after and located beside the former site of the first Malaysian shopping centre, Ampang Park Shopping Centre.
+The LRT station is close to Citibank's Malaysian headquarters, as well as the United States Embassy, the Singapore High Commission, the Canadian High Commission, and the British High Commission which are all located in the area of Jalan Tun Razak known as "Embassy Row".
+It is named after and located beside the former site of the first Malaysian shopping centre, Ampang Park.
+The shopping centre has since been demolished to make way for the Ampang Park MRT station on the MRT Putrajaya Line; the former site of the shopping centre has been turned into a public park and a roller-skating park.

-This LRT station, despite sharing the same name, is not integrated and not to be confused with the separate Ampang Park MRT station, which is serviced by the MRT Putrajaya Line instead.
-Paid zone-to-paid zone integration was once proposed but not constructed at the moment.
-Passengers are required to tap out from one station, exit the station at ground level and walk along a covered walkway to the entrance of the other station to transfer between the lines.
+The LRT station, despite sharing the same name, is not integrated with the separate MRT station.
+Paid-area integration was once proposed but not constructed at the moment due to cost-cutting measures.
+Passengers are required to tap out from one station, exit the station at the ground level and walk along a covered walkway to the entrance of the other station to transfer between the two lines.
+Thus, the stations are designated as connecting stations on official transit maps.